stolostron/acm-qe-assistant/runbooks/component-keywords.md

   2. `cy.click()` failed
   3. before all. that means dependent package not be installed

-## Component Name - ALC
+## Component Name - alc

 ### Product bug

 ### Automation bug

-  1. before all. that means dependent package not be installed
-  2. Expected to find element
+  1. Expected to find element
-  3. Expected to find content
+  2. Expected to find content
-  4. command exited with a non-zero code
+  3. command exited with a non-zero code
+  4. subscription is not ready
+  5. to include

 ### System issue
   1. Timed out retrying
+  2. before all. that means dependent package not be installed

+## Component Name - Obs

+### Product bug
+  1. should have 3 but got 2 ready replicas